Adalysis notifies you, on the account's dashboard, of a large number of performance or structural issues that require your attention.

 Adalysis uses smart filters that define the issue to be monitored.

-he system has a large number of already built-in filters.
+The system has a large number of pre-built filters.
 You can also define and save your own filters for the system to run them for you regularly and notify you whenever the filter has results.

-For example, the below is a built-in filter in the Adgroups screen that finds active adgroups that have more than 3 active ads:
+For example, below is a pre-built filter in the Adgroups screen that finds active adgroups that have more than 3 active ads:

-This filter is run every day (after your account is refreshed) and, if any adgroups are found, an alert is generated on the dashboard notifying you of such adgroups.
+This filter is automatically checked every day (after your account is refreshed) and, if any adgroups are found, an alert is generated on the dashboard notifying you of such adgroups.

-All built-in filters, with changeable attributes, can be customized to suit your needs.
+All pre-built filters, with changeable attributes, can be customized.

 For example, if you prefer for the above alert to be generated only if the adgroup has more than 5 ads (instead of 3), you simply modify the relevant attribute and click on the Save Customized button.
 A 'Customized' label appears to reflect the fact that this filter was modified.